Guide

 How is a pro forma invoice different from other invoices (and quotes)?

-• Sales invoice: A normal sales invoice is a request for payment that’s sent once the transaction is final.
-It signals that money is officially owed from the buyer to the seller.
-A pro forma invoice is sent before the sale, so it doesn’t have a due date.
+• Sales invoice: A sales invoice is a formal request for payment sent after a transaction is complete.
+It includes a due date and creates an accounts receivable entry.
+A pro forma invoice is sent before the sale is final and doesn't request payment.

-While a sales invoice is a tax document for GST-registered businesses, a pro forma invoice is not.
-Because there’s no sale yet, no tax is due.
-You can show the expected GST that will apply to the sale, but there’s no tax liability until the final sales invoice is issued.
+• Tax invoice: A tax invoice is a legal document for GST-registered businesses that shows the tax amount on a sale.
+Because a pro forma invoice is issued before any sale occurs, no tax is due.
+You can show the expected GST, but there's no tax liability until the final sales invoice is issued.

 When to send a pro forma invoice

-The sale is not final at this stage.
-Seek a final OK from your customer before processing the sale, shipping the products, or issuing the final sales invoice.
+The sale is still pending at this stage.
+Get confirmation from your customer before processing the order, shipping products, or issuing the final sales invoice.

 Is a pro forma invoice legally binding?